NickSwardh/YoloDotNet/Demo/TensorRTDemo/README.md

 - Created using the Ultralytics CLI and a calibration dataset.
 - Must be manually removed if you want to regenerate it.
 - Can be reused and shipped as part of your application.
+- YoloDotNet does not support segmentation in INT8 precision mode